yoosamui/secam/README.md

 # secam
 camera  Surveillance system with OF and OpenCv

+in development